rhyslwells/Data-Archive/content/uncleaned/Deep Learning.md

 What is the key thing at deep learning is about;; Neural networks
 <!--SR:!2024-04-12,1,232-->
-How can a [[What is a neural network|neural network]] be described;; Linear algebra with non linear actions on nodes with multiple layers to make predictions, with an input and output layer.
+How can a [[Neural network|neural network]] be described;; Linear algebra with non linear actions on nodes with multiple layers to make predictions, with an input and output layer.
 Deep learning is a subset;; of machine learning.
 <!--SR:!2024-04-25,14,290-->
 Machine learning focuses;; on regression, nearest neighbours and decision trees with small datasets.